chrisolsen/chrisolsen/README.md

 # Hi there, I'm Chris 👋

 ### Me
-- 😅 I’m currently working on raising a three year old
+- 😅 I’m currently working on raising a six year old
-- 🌱 I’m currently learning Elixir/Phoenix
 - 🏃 Fun fact: My goal for sometime soon is a 50km ultra-marathon

 ### 💻 Languages